maartenpaul/Foci_annotator/README.md

    - Navigate to that frame
    - Adjust the ROI position manually
    - Click "Re-track from Current Frame"
-8. Add manual annotations using "Add ROI at Current Frame"
+8. Add manual annotations using "Add ROI at Current Frame" (e.g., to mark specific events)
+9. Export visualizations:
-9. Export cropped regions with "Crop Stack from ROIs"
+   - Use "Crop Stack from ROIs" for just the cropped region
+   - Use "Create Side-by-Side Movie" for a combined view showing original with ROIs and cropped view

 ## ROI Naming Convention